Kapil19-dev/HTIC-Assignment/README.md

 2) Sarkar, S., Bhattacherjee, S., & Pal, S. (2015).
 Extraction of respiration signal from ECG for respiratory rate estimation.
 Michael Faraday IET International Summit 2015.

+3) Dae-Geun Jang, Minsoo Hahn, Jae-Keun Jang, Farooq, U., & Seung-Hun Park.
+(2012).
+A comparison of interpolation techniques for RR interval fitting in AR spectrum estimation.
+2012 IEEE Biomedical Circuits and Systems Conference (BioCAS).

 The Cubic Spline Interpolation function was derived from the 'hrv' python package by Rhenan Bartels.
+However, linear interpolation may be used as well since its assumptions about the data are fewer.